YottaDB/YDBDoc/MessageRecovery/errors.rst

 STUCKACT, Process stuck script invoked: rrrr : pppp

-Run Time Information: This message shows the success or failure status return rrrr of the operation of invoking the script pppp pointed to by the environment variable $gtm_procstuckexec
+Run Time Information: This message shows the success or failure status return rrrr of the operation of invoking the script pppp pointed to by the environment variable $ydb_procstuckexec

 Action: If the result is a success, analyze the output of the script.
 If the result is a failure, check the script and any output it produced up to the point of failure and rework the script or adjust the environment appropriately.